-This course is a study of the history of African-Americans, including African heritage, American history and significant contributions by individuals or groups.
+HIS 115African-American History3 SHCThis course is a study of the history of African-Americans, including African heritage, American history and significant contributions by individuals or groups.
 (3/0)

-HIS 201 American History: Discovery to 1877 3 SHC This course is a survey of U.S. history from discovery to 1877.
-This course includes political, social, economic and intellectual developments course includes political, social, economic and intellectual developments during this period.
+\HIS 201 American History: Discovery to 1877 3 SHC This course is a survey of U.S. history from discovery to 1877.
+This course includes political, social, economic and intellectual developments during this period.
 (3/0)

-HIS 202 American History: 1877 to Present 3 SHC

-This course is a survey of U.S. history from 1877 to the present.
+\HIS 202 American History: 1877 to Present 3 SHC This course is a survey of U.S. history from 1877 to the present.
 This course includes political, social, economic and intellectual developments during this period.
 (3/0)